 Fresh fruit is best eaten in the mornings, on an empty stomach.

 This is because fruit digests so quickly, typically within 30 minutes of eating.
 (However, fruit can be combined with leafy green vegetables in a green smoothie, if you like!)
 Fruit is not recommended as a dessert after a meal, as it could potentially cause fermentation, gas and bloating, and promote bacterial overgrowth in the body.
 You can eat fruit as an afternoon snack or post-workout, as long as it’s been 3-4 hours since your last properly-combined meal.

 Note: There is a lot of debate over the science behind food combining, without much evidence to back it up.
 (There is little money to be made in this field, which probably accounts for the lack of funded studies.)
 Personally, I think why food combining works for me, and for many others, is that it encourages you to make better choices, without feeling restricted.
 When you’re choosing just ONE food category at a time, then filling the rest of your plate with raw and cooked vegetables, you’re bound to be making healthier choices!
-So, despite the lack of scientific evidence, food combining may just work because it encourages the consumption of more whole foods and simpler meals.
+So, food combining may just work because it encourages the consumption of more whole foods and simpler meals.